How simple or complicated is it for your customer to purchase from you?

 Yes, it’s true, you might not come up in lots of searches, but if I type into google your actual business name and location and you don’t come up, then you are definitely not making yourself easy to buy from.

-Google my Business should be your BEST FRIEND in 2020.
+Google my Business should be your BEST FRIEND right now!

-If you don’t have a website, if you can’t afford or don’t want to do google ads, make sure you have Google my Business set up and you are posting to it like you would a social media platform like Facebook.
+If you don’t have a website, if you can’t afford or don’t want to do google ads, make sure you still do have a Google my Business set up and you are posting to it like you would a social media platform like Facebook.

 It will, in time, make you easy to find!